ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 Also, the document makes use of the following terms:

-Physical interface:
-: An interface associated to a physical port.
-A physical interface is always in the lowest layer of the interface stack.

-Logical interface:
-: An interface which is not associated to a physical port.

-> Editors' Note: check whether the definitions of physical and logical interfaces can be replaced by a normative reference to {{!RFC8343}}

-> Editors' Note: Add recap for the concepts of chassis/slot/component/board/... in {{TMF_SD2-20}}.

 Network Inventory:
 : A collection of data for network elements and their components with network-wide scope, managed by a specific management system.